ObiAmal/political-research/rhetoric-and-debate.md

 ## Good- and Bad-Faith Debate

-I ascribe to the following quote, which comes from John Reed, author of *How to Spot Dishonest Arguments* ([source](https://johntreed.com/blogs/john-t-reed-s-news-blog/60887299-intellectually-honest-and-intellectually-dishonest-debate-tactics)):
+The following quote comes from John Reed, author of *How to Spot Dishonest Arguments* ([source](https://johntreed.com/blogs/john-t-reed-s-news-blog/60887299-intellectually-honest-and-intellectually-dishonest-debate-tactics)), and is worth considering:

 “There are only two intellectually-honest debate tactics:
 1. pointing out errors or omissions in your opponent’s facts, and